-So when the invitation came from the MBA program at Rollins College in Winter Park, Florida to attend a reception and speaking engagement with Eric A. Spiegel, president and CEO of Siemens Corporation USA, we readlily accepted.
-This is a benefit of coaching Executive MBA students at Rollins.
+So when the invitation came from Dr. Susan Bach at Rollins College in Winter Park, Florida to attend a reception and speaking engagement with Eric A. Spiegel, president, and CEO of Siemens Corporation USA, we readily accepted.

 Mr. Spiegel has responsibility for the $22 billion USA market which includes 60,000 employees and over 130 manufacturing sites.

 The parent company, Siemens AG, headquartered in Munich, Germany, was recently named one of Fast Company's "Most Innovative Companies" (#21).
-Siemens concentration is in four business sectors--energy, healthcare, industry, and infrastructure & cities.
+Siemens's concentration is in four business sectors--energy, healthcare, industry, and infrastructure & cities.

 Up close and personal

 It's one thing to read about CEOs or see them interviewed on TV.
-However, there is nothing that takes the place of being up close as Mr. Spiegel made himself accessible to college students and community leaders.
+However, there's nothing that takes the place of being up close as Eric Spiegel made himself accessible to college students and community leaders.

 After providing an overview of Siemens's businesses, as well as changes in the marketplace, he touched on an often overlooked aspect of executive responsibility--the leadership agenda.

 A leader's agenda is a plan for guiding the organization.
 It's not a business plan in the traditional sense.
-An agenda is a set of themes and priorities requiring action and progress in a given period of time.
+An agenda is a set of themes and priorities requiring action and progress in a given period.
 The agenda includes the main message and identifies critical issues needing attention.
 (Briefing for Leaders HarperBusiness)